 Graduates are exposed to proven church planting and church growth principles and strategies.
 All church planting classes are taught by those who have first-hand experience in church planting.
-To maximize the integration of classroom instruction and real life experience, students visit a number of recent church plants and serve in a church plant for a four- to six-month supervised ministry experience under the supervision of an effective church planter.
+To maximize the integration of classroom instruction and real life experience, students visit a number of recent church plants and serve in a church plant for a four-month supervised ministry experience under the supervision of an effective church planter.

 The Church Planting track is built on the B.A.
 (Ministry) core, plus the following courses:

 General Education Credits

+Church History 3

-Church History (meets history requirement) 3
+(meets history requirement)

-Denominational History & Polity 1.5
+Denominational History & Policy 1.5

-Fundamentals of Music 3
+Basic Music Theory 3

 Introduction to Counselling 3